 Just a quick post for you guys out there with a lathe.
 Since posting my saw sharpening video in Saw Talk #28, I’ve had a few enquiries about the saw file handles I use.
 I get them from an online retailer here in the UK and as far as I know they aren’t available anywhere else.
 That means that if you don’t live in the UK, shipping can be a bit prohibitive.
 So here are the dimensions (in millimetres I’m afraid) for anyone who is handy with a lathe.
 They are are a ̵...

 As the title indicates this is my first true soup to nuts restore of a handsaw.
 In this instance a Disston D8 thumbhole rip saw.
-I picked it up for 5 beans at one of my regular stops on the slippery slope.
+I picked it up at one of my regular stops on the slippery slope.
 Here’s how it looked after the ride home: Rusty but in good shape, i cleaned the plate, polished the saw nuts, scraped, sanded, and applied a coat of BLO to the handle.
 All in a days work.
 Being a full restore i still needed to sharpen it.
-It came to me as a 6 ppi saw and ...
+It came to me as a 6 ppi saw and i kept it th...

 Wow, seems like I do one blog post per year, so … here’s my annual installment.
 My last post was a bit prophetic, “handsaws in my future”.
 I had a hunch that this was the direction my shop habits were heading but I wasn’t 100% convinced until now.
 I like quiet, I like the smell of wood being cut, ive got a 10 month old at home who isn’t the most sound of sleepers, and ive got some “old soul” in me.
 This leads me on a new journey into making t...